Overview

 Buses and trains

-We recommend downloading the First bus app to purchase the most suitable bundles for your commute.
+We recommend downloading the Transport for Cornwall app to purchase the most suitable bundles for your commute.
 This will help save you money over the year rather than paying for the bus for each individual trip.
 There is also a train station at the bottom of campus which links through from Falmouth Docks Station ending at Truro Train Station.

 Electric vehicle charging points: